 Hot Water Recirculation Systems: How They Work

-Whether controlled by a demand switch or by simple gravity, hot water recirculation systems put hot water where you want it fast.
+Whether controlled by a switch or by gravity, hot water recirculation systems put hot water where you want it fast

 1. A switch or motion sensor located near each fixture activates an energy-efficient circulation pump.

-Master plumber Dave Yates likes the simplicity of a gravity-fed system when it’s applicable.
-A gravity-fed system relies on thermosiphoning, in which hot water rises to the top of the system and denser cold water falls to the bottom.
-For such a system to work, the water heater needs to be located below the hot-water taps it will serve.
+Master plumber Dave Yates likes the simplicity of a gravity-fed system.
+A gravity-fed system relies on thermosiphoning, in which hot water rises to the top of the system and denser, cold water falls to the bottom.
+For such a system to work, the water heater must be located below the hot-water taps it will serve.
 While pipe insulation and short plumbing runs help to reduce standby heat loss and energy consumption, this system uses more energy than others because it is operating 24 hours a day.
 However, because there are no pumps to install or maintain, this system is arguably the most user-friendly.

-1. Hot water rises to the top of the system, closest to the fixtures.
+1. Hot water rises to the top of the system.